pcaston/OpenPeerPower.github.io/source/_docs/z-wave/devices.markdown

 Many sensors and actors can directly control other devices through a capability called *association*, without the use of an automation, these are known as *routing slaves*.
 This will be a very simple control, such as turning a light on when a motion sensor is activated, and off when it stops detecting motion.

 The *node* is the presence of the device on the Z-Wave mesh.
-Once you've added a device to Home Assistant, the node is represented by an `entity_id` that starts with `zwave`.
+Once you've added a device to Open Peer Powerr, the node is represented by an `entity_id` that starts with `zwave`.

 The *entity* is an individual integration of the node.
 It may be a sensor that you read from, or a control that you operate.
 For any node, there will be at least one entity (for the node itself) and if it exposes any controls or sensors there will be at least one entity per control or sensor.
 The [entities](/docs/z-wave/entities) that are created depend on the Command Class the device supports.